johnpuddephatt/stgeorges/_pages/centre.md

 title: Centre
 layout: page
 hidden: false
-description: |
+description: 'Our community centre in Lupset is the space where a lot of our work – from wellbeing classes to our youth café – takes place.
+But it’s also the base from which we offer many services and facilities.

-  Our community centre in Lupset is the space where a lot of our work – from wellbeing classes to our youth café – takes place.
-But it’s also the base from which we offer a number of services or facilities.
+'
 tabs:
-- title: 'Our cafe'
+- title: Our cafe
   content: |-
     Our cafe is open Monday-Friday 9.00am-4.00pm and offers a range of wholesome, nutritious home-cooked hot and cold meals, drinks and snacks.
 We have daily specials available as well as lovely homemade cakes to tempt you!